 We conducted our audit in accordance with International Standards on Auditing ("ISAs").
 Our responsibilities under those standards are further described in the "Auditors' responsibilities for the audit of the financial statements" section of our report.
-We are independent of the Foundation in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in Cyprus, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Foundation in accordance with the International Code of Ethics (including International Independence Standards) for Professional Accountants of the International Ethics Standards Board for Accountants ("IESBA Code") together with the ethical requirements in Cyprus that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 P.O.
-Box 21121 1502

-T: +357 22 209000 F: +357 22 678200
+Box 21121, 1502 T: +357 22 209000

 P.O.
-Box 60288, 8101 T: +357 26 943050 F: +357 26 943062
+Box 60288, 8101 F: +357 26 943062